puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `type`

 Required.
 Specifies the type of service.
-Valid values are `dmgr` and `app`
+Valid values are `dmgr` and `app`.

 DMGR profiles are managed via IBM's `startManager` and `stopManager` scripts.

 Application servers (well, non-DMGR servers) are managed via the `startNode` and `stopNode` scripts.

 ##### `profile_base`